wavemaker/docs/learn/app-development/widgets/prefab/entity-extraction-from-documents.md

 ![/learn/assets/entity-extraction-from-document-picture1.png](/learn/assets/entity-extraction-from-document-picture1.png)

 4. Bind the “URL” and “Entities” (properties of prefab) on your page.
 URL is the path of the document to download and process.
+In the screenshot below the output of fileupload widget is sent as input to this prefab.
 Entities are labels from the document whose values have to be extracted.
 For example, in a [W2 form](https://upload.wikimedia.org/wikipedia/en/1/10/Form_W-2%2C_2016.pdf) `Employee’s social security number` could be an entity.

 ![/learn/assets/entity-extraction-from-document-picture2.png](/learn/assets/entity-extraction-from-document-picture2.png)